jeff4/bionotes.github.io/_comp/hst.md

 ### Install on imac-2018
 * Simple, single line install, per [these instructions](https://www.haskell.org/ghcup/install/):
 * Everything was same as minipro-23 above.
 Working as expected.
+* For some reason, this rebooted my `.bashrc` file such that the earlier command `eval "$(starship init bash)"` now seems to work for both Terminal and Alacritty.